-Take a train tour and discover Maui’s agricultural bounty on MAUI TROPICAL PLANTATION ’s Tropical Express Tour.
+Take a train tour and discover Maui’s agricultural bounty on MAUI TROPICAL PLANTATION’s Tropical Express Tour.
 It’s a 45-minute loop tour around the plantation’s grounds — you’ll even get a lesson on how to husk a coconut!
-After the tour, walk the interior gardens, peruse the gift shops or dine at The Mill House (open 11 a.m.-8 p.m., Tuesday-Saturday).
-The tour is $25 for adults, $12.50 for kids 3-12, and keiki (children) 2 years and under are free, seated on a parent’s lap (mauitropicalplantation.com).
+After the tour, walk the interior gardens, peruse the gift shops or dine at The Mill House.
+Visit mauitropicalplantation.com.

-Maui Nui Botanical Gardens is dedicated to the protection of Maui’s native plants and cultural heritage.
+MAUI NUI BOTANICAL GARDENS is dedicated to the protection of Maui’s native plants and cultural heritage.
 The gardens offer guided and self-guided tours as well as workshops and special events throughout the year.
-General admission is $10; keiki (12 and under) and kūpuna (seniors) are free (mnbg.org).
+Visit mnbg.org.

 KULA BOTANICAL GARDEN was established in 1968 by Warren and Helen McCord as a showcase for Warren’s landscape architecture business.
 Today, the garden, located

 on the slopes of Haleakalā, is 8 acres of vibrant, cultivated foliage; each plant labeled with its name.
 The gardens are also home to a Jackson’s chameleon exhibit, an aviary and many geese (Hawai‘i’s state bird).
 Visit kulabotanicalgarden.com.